Thr0in/kOS-simpleJson/README.md

 ### PARSEORELSEGET

 Parses a JSON string, or calls a delegate to produce a fallback when parsing fails.
-The delegate function is only called if parsing the given JSON fails
+The delegate function is only called if parsing the given JSON fails.

 ```kerboscript
 DECLARE FUNCTION BuildDefault {